- This event has passed.

 Spring 2022 GRASP SFI: Paloma Sodhi, Carnegie Mellon University, “Learning in factor graphs for tactile perception”

-*This will be a HYBRID Event with in-person attendance in Levine 307 and Virtual attendance via Zoom
+*This was a HYBRID Event with in-person attendance in Levine 307 and Virtual attendance…

 Factor graphs offer a flexible and powerful framework for solving large-scale, nonlinear inference problems as encountered in robot perception.
 Typically these methods rely on handcrafted models that are efficient to optimize.
 However, robots often perceive the world through complex, high-dimensional sensor observations.
 For instance, consider a robot manipulating an object in-hand and receiving high-dimensional tactile observations from which it must infer latent object poses.
 Can we learn models for such observations directly from sensor data?